ALTERNATIVE (ART) EDUCATION RESOURCES

 Blueprint for Counter Education

-Creating Worlds was a research project that investigated the relationship between art production and knowledge production in the context of the transformations and crises of contemporary capitalism.
-Creating Worlds was developed between 2009-2012 and involved research, publication and art projects.
+Research project developed between 2009-2012 that investigated the relationship between art production and knowledge production in the context of the transformations and crises of contemporary capitalism.
+The project included research, publication and art projects.

 Goldsmiths Students’ Union campaign to make the student experience at Goldsmiths more inclusive, from curriculum design to creating alternative learning spaces.
 Liberate Our Degrees is included as the first of five strategic priorities in the Learning, Teaching, and Assessment Strategy (LTAS) 2017-21, making departments responsible for upholding this strategy, which includes the commitment to ensure student involvement in decision-making (from curriculum and programme design, to pedagogy and interviewing new academic staff members), committing to centering marginalised voices, developing collaborative and critical pedagogical approaches and assessments, delivering learning and development to support a diverse student and staff body.